SOwens/example-compiler/src/README.md

   operands.
 - _unnestExp.ml_: Un-nesting of expressions
   Flattens out expressions, using assignments to temporary variables.
 Ensures that no expressions contain sub-expressions with operators in them.
+Also makes all array accesses single-dimensional.
 - _blockStructure.ml_: Transforms then AST to a control-flow graph of basic blocks.
 Requires expressions to be un-nested and && and || to be removed.
+  Inserts array bounds checks.

 Basic-block transformations
 ---------------------------